Appearance

 Signature: options( route, headers )

-This method is sending OPTIONS request to running Hitchy instance.
+This method is sending a OPTIONS request to the running Hitchy instance.

 No request body!